technofocus-pte/buildmoderniseaiappsdepth/Use case 01/Usecase01.md

 ![A computer screen with a white background Description automatically generated](./media/image27.jpeg)

-2. Go back to Gitbash and run the to-do application by using this
+2. Go back to Gitbash and run the to-do application by using this command:

-    command:
+>Note: if your error " port 8080 seems to be used by another process..." then open command prompt as administrator and run command - netstat -ano | findstr :8080 ( you will get the process running ) , run the command to kill the process - taskkill /PID XXXX /F (replace XXXX with your process ID. after you kill the process re-run mvnw command )

 +++cd todo+++